-According to The National Council of the Blind “There are an estimated 246,773 people in Ireland who are blind or visually impaired.
+According to The National Council for the Blind of Ireland (NCBI) “There are an estimated 246,773 people in Ireland who are blind or visually impaired.
 The term ‘visual impairment’ covers moderate sight loss, severe sight loss and blindness.”
 Here are just some of the inspirational people with sight loss who are thriving in their careers:

 Bono has Glaucoma.
 Bono explained that the reason he wears sunglasses indoors (which has become a trademark of his), isn’t a Diva-like quality it is because of his condition.
 On The Graham Norton Show he stated “This is a good place to explain to people that I’ve had glaucoma for the last 20 years.
 I have good treatments and I am going to be fine.
 You’re not going to get this out of your head now and you will be saying, ‘Ah, poor old Visually Impaired Bono’.
 [I have] very sensitive eyes to light.
 If somebody takes my photograph, I will see the flash for the rest of the day.
 My right eye swells up.
 I’ve a blockage so that my eyes go red a lot.
 So it’s part vanity, it’s part privacy and part sensitivity.”
 BONO says that even though he suffers from Glaucoma it proves that having Glaucoma doesn’t mean you have to go blind. ,Glaucoma treatments work, like most diseases, the earlier you get diagnosed, the better although Glaucoma may have no obvious symptoms in its early stages.